kunalSHU/valorant/.github/ISSUE_TEMPLATE/user_story.md

 **Functionality**
 A clear and concise description of the functionality to be implemented.

+**Components**
+What components of the app does this functionality modify

 **Acceptance Criteria**
 The acceptance criteria to consider the feature "complete"